keeganhauser/Klogged.NET/README.md

 # Klogged.NET

 ## About
-Klogger is a basic logging library written in C# .NET Core 8.
+Klogged is a basic logging library written in C# .NET Core 8.

 ## Features
 - Different logger types